samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 From `#pragma` directives to command line argument syntax to configuration files, this document attempts to keep track of all such available configuration options NVGT has to offer.

 ## Command line arguments
 NVGT's compiler program has a variety of command line arguments you can pass to it which can alter it's behavior.
-Some of these options can also be set in configuration files, however an explicit command line option is very likely to override any contridictory options that are in a configuration file.
+Some of these options can also be set in configuration files, however an explicit command line option is very likely to override any contradictory options that are in a configuration file.

 Generally, these command line options are self-documenting.
 If you open a command prompt or terminal and just run the nvgt application directly with no arguments, you will be informed that you should either provide an input file or run `nvgt --help` for usage instructions.
 You can also actually just run nvgt -h

 In almost all cases, command line arguments have 2 methods of invocation, both a short form and a long form.
 The short form of a command usually consists of just a letter or two and is easier to type, while the long form of a command is always more descriptive and thus might be suited to an automation script where you want anyone reading such a script to be able to understand exactly what they are asking NVGT to do.
 What form you wish to use is completely up to you.
 In either case you should put a space between arguments, and mixing short and long form arguments is completely fine.

-The short form of an argument always begins with a single hifen character (-) followed by one or 2 letters.
+The short form of an argument always begins with a single hyphen character (-) followed by one or 2 letters.
 For example, `-C` would tell NVGT to compile your script with debug information.
 Some arguments take values, in which case the value shall follow directly after the argument when using short form invocations.
 For example you could set the platform to compile with using the `-pwindows` argument.

-On the other hand, the long form of an argument begins with two hifens followed by what usually amounts to a few words separated by hifens.
+On the other hand, the long form of an argument begins with two hyphens followed by what usually amounts to a few words separated by hyphens.
 Usually it's just one or 2 words, but could be more in rare cases.
 For example, `--compile-debug` would tell NVGT to compile the given script with debug information.
 If an option takes an argument, you use an equals (=) character to define such a value.
 For example `--platform=windows` would tell NVGT to compile a script for the windows platform.

-Finally, a special argument, two hifens without any following text, indicates that any further arguments should be passed onto the nvgt script that is about to run.
+Finally, a special argument, two hyphens without any following text, indicates that any further arguments should be passed onto the nvgt script that is about to run.

 ### Argument list
 The following is a list of all available command line arguments, though note that it is best to directly run `nvgt --help` yourself encase this list is in any way out of date as nvgt's --help argument will always be more accurate because the text it prints is dynamically generated.